razbywork/Superstore-Sales-Analysis-R-and-Power-BI/README.md

-# 📊 Superstore Sales Analysis (R)
+# 📊 Superstore Sales Analysis (R + Power BI)

 ## 📌 Project Overview
 This project analyzes a retail dataset containing sales transactions from a fictional Superstore in the United States.
-The goal of the analysis is to explore **sales performance, profitability drivers, and customer behavior** using **R and the tidyverse ecosystem**.
+The goal of the analysis is to explore **sales performance, profitability drivers, and customer behavior** using **R for data analysis** and **Power BI for interactive dashboard visualization**.

-The analysis includes:
+The project includes:

-- Data cleaning and preparation
+- Data cleaning and preparation in R
 - Exploratory Data Analysis (EDA)
-- Data visualization
+- Statistical and visual insights
-- Profitability analysis
+- Business-oriented conclusions
-- Customer and product insights
+- Interactive Power BI dashboard

-This project demonstrates practical **data analysis skills using R**, including **data manipulation, aggregation, and visualization**.
+This project demonstrates an **end-to-end data analytics workflow**, from raw data exploration to a business-ready dashboard.

 ---